 That is why work is well underway to plan for Crossrail 2, a proposed new high frequency, high capacity line between south west and north east London.
 The proposed route would both ease rail capacity in south west London and would provide new transport options supporting jobs and housing across the capital and beyond.

-£2 million was secured from the government in the 2013 spending review to pay for a funding and financing study for this proposed new line.
+The Department for Transport has confirmed that the safeguarding for the route has been agreed following a successful public consultation.
 We are currently working on a business case that will show how at least half of the new line’s costs could be met through private sources.

 Crossrail 2 would add a further 10 per cent to current rail-based transport capacity in London and open up significant new areas for housing growth, particularly in the Upper Lea Valley and Chessington South.
 Furthermore, without a new large infrastructure project to move to, we risk losing 3,000 highly skilled engineers and tunnelling specialists to projects in other countries once the first Crossrail finishes.